Hany Rashwan: Ribbon

-Payout
+Payout.com

 Founded in late 2014, Payout provides online lenders with a payouts, disbursements and compliance API that is used by top online lenders such as LendUp and Prosper.
 Lenders are able to push money to consumers' credit cards in real-time.
 The company moved more than $50 million in loans by its second year.
 Payout went through the AngelPad accelerator and subsequently raised $4.75 million, led by Tim Draper of Draper Associates.

-21.co
+In 2017, he was named to the 2017 Forbes 30 Under 30 list in the Enterprise Technology for Payout.

+21Shares

-Founded in 2018, 21.co (formerly Amun) aims to build bridges into the cryptocurrency world.
-Its subsidiary 21Shares AG launched the first physically-backed cryptocurrency Exchange-traded product (ETP) called HODL in November 2018 on the SIX Swiss Exchange.
-The company is today one of the largest issuers of crypto exchange-traded products.
+Rashwan met Ophelia Snyder in 2011 in San Francisco, where they discovered bitcoin.
+In 2018, they founded 21.co (formerly Amun), which aims to build bridges into the cryptocurrency world.
+Its subsidiary 21Shares AG launched the first physically backed cryptocurrency Exchange-traded product (ETP) called HODL in November 2018 on the SIX Swiss Exchange.
+According to the company, it is one of the largest issuers of crypto exchange-traded products.

 In addition to 21Shares ETFs, 21.co also owns tokens platform Amun as well as its own proprietary platform Onyx, which is used to issue and operate crypto ETPs for the company and third parties.

-A $4 million seed round was raised in March 2019.
-Investors include Cathie Wood and Graham Tuckwell.
+A $4 million seed round was raised in March 2019 from investors including Cathie Wood and Graham Tuckwell.
 In September 2022, the company announced a second round of $25 million raised at a $2 billion valuation, with company "on a nine-figure revenue run-rate [with] sustained inflows, even during down markets."
 The company announced recording $650 million in net new assets, with assets under management peaking in 2021 at $3 billion.